-One way developers are meeting this demand is by shifting their focus from traditional single-use developments (i.e., residential buildings, office towers, retail centers) to mixed-use developments that combine two or more uses (i.e., residential + retail, office + residential, etc.).
+Developers are meeting this demand by shifting their focus from traditional single-use developments (i.e., residential buildings, office towers, retail centers) to mixed-use developments that combine two or more uses (i.e., residential + retail, office + residential, etc.).

 Mixed-use developments have several advantages over single-use developments.
 For one, they’re a more efficient use of land — a crucial consideration given the premium placed on real estate in urban areas.
 They also tend to be more resilient to economic downturns since they provide a mix of uses that can appeal to various renters, buyers, investors, and tenants.
 And lastly, they create a more lively and vibrant streetscape that can contribute to the overall livability of a neighborhood or district.